dat-019/NodeJS-app-and-AAD-Integration/aadconnect-msgraph-nodejs-app/api/README.md

     ![A screenshot of the Implicit grant section](/images/request_permission.png)

     <a name="step6Note">
     <b>Note</b>: We need an admin user in DXC tenant to grant admin consent for those permissions that are admin consent required.
-At the moment we are still waiting for this to be approved, for that reason some of Graph API endpoints which need those permission can not be used (e.g 'GET /users'; 'GET /users/{id | userPrincipalName}').
+At the moment we are still waiting for this to be approved, for that reason some of Graph API endpoints which need those permissions can not be used (e.g 'GET /users'; 'GET /users/{id | userPrincipalName}'.
     </a>
 1. Select **Certificates & secrets** under **Manage**.
 Select the **New client secret** button.
 Enter a value in **Description** and select one of the options for **Expires** and choose **Add**.